Satwant-Singh-ADS/Satwant201.github.io/_posts/test.md

 ```

 pyspark.sql.dataframe.DataFrame

-Note: The output of a Spark-SQL is again a Spark data frame and requires registry as SQL table before being used in any SQL query
+**Note**: The output of a Spark-SQL is again a Spark data frame and requires registry as SQL table before being used in any SQL query

 #### Few thoughts on Spark-SQL